huggingface/datasets/datasets/tedlium/README.md

 #### Initial Data Collection and Normalization

-The data was obtained from publicly availably TED talks at http://www.ted.com.
+The data was obtained from publicly available TED talks at http://www.ted.com.
 Proper alignments between the speech and the transcribed text were generated using an in-house speaker segmentation and clustering tool (LIUM_SpkDiarization).
 Speech disfluencies (e.g. repetitions, hesitations, false starts) were treated in the following way: the repetitions were transcribed, the hesitations were mapped to a specific filler word and the false starts were not taken into account.
 For full details on the data collection and processing, refer to the [TED-LIUM paper](https://aclanthology.org/L12-1405/).

 #### Who are the source language producers?

-[Needs More Information]
+TED Talks are influential videos from expert speakers on education, business, science, tech and creativity.

 ### Annotations